 For anyone who follows a low-carb diet, use almond flour instead of all-purpose flour.
 Instead of mashed potatoes, make low-carb cauliflower mash and enjoy with the bangers.

 The following are affiliate links.
 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.

 A few of my Irish meal recipes I hope you try:

-How to make Bangers and Mash:
+How to make a delicious bangers and mash recipe:

 - Brown bangers in a cast iron pan, once brown, remove set aside.

 - Add sliced onions to the pan, let them caramelize at least 15 minutes, stirring occasionally.

 - A. Slice onions very thin.

 - B. Saute onions over medium heat.